-Culver’s is well-known for being a frozen custard stand, but they also sell snacks, “butterburgers,” sandwiches, and dinners that might tempt you if you’re hungry enough.
-Unfortunately, the majority of these foods are breaded or covered in sauce, so they don’t make the list of low-carb foods that you can eat on the ketogenic diet.
+Culver’s is a frozen custard stand, but they also sell snacks, “butterburgers,” sandwiches, and dinners that might tempt you if you’re hungry enough.

-If you can avoid indulging in the flavor of the day, then you might be able to salvage your low-carb diet the next time you need to grab a quick bite and Culver’s is the only food place around.
+If you can avoid indulging in a sweet treat, then you might be able to salvage your low-carb diet the next time you need to grab a quick bite and Culver’s is the only food place around.

 Follow these tips and ordering guidelines the next time you need a low-carb meal at Culver’s.